Terme Taurine: Imperial baths

 The adjacent imperial baths were even larger than the republican baths.

 The large imperial calidarium (10) measured 23x9 m.
-A large swimming pool took up most of the room and white marble slabs covered the pool and the walls.
+A swimming pool took up most of the room and white marble slabs covered the pool and walls.
 A series of alternating square and semi-circular niches made the structure seem lighter and the windows in the niches let in the sunlight.
 The window panes were anchored to their wooden frames with molten lead.
-A piping system supplied the large pool with thermal water at 47°C. Piers (suspensura) supported the floor of the pool, insulating it to keep the water warm.
+A piping system supplied the pool with thermal water at 47°C. Piers (suspensura) supported the floor of the pool, insulating it to keep the water warm.
 It was covered by a coffered vaulted ceiling, with stucco decorations.

 At the south side was a large suite of rooms for leisure and business activities and services.
-Between these and the baths was a library, a large room decorated with several kinds of marble and a porphyry floor.
+Between these and the baths was a library, a room decorated with several kinds of marble and a porphyry floor.
 Marble columns separated niches in the walls containing shelves for the library scrolls and papers.
 Two side rooms were probably used as reading rooms with couches in the alcoves at the back.

 There were also shops in the building.

 The Hadrianic part can be identified by some characteristic decorative elements and above all by at least five individual latrines as in Hadrian's Villa, which may have been reserved for use by VIPs such as the emperor.
-Some can be found in the vicinity of the large calidarium and in the cryptoporticus, one is near the winter triclinium with hypocaust.
+Some can be found in the vicinity of the large calidarium and in the cryptoporticus.
+One is near the winter triclinium with hypocaust.